connellw/ConnellsBlog/_posts/2021-12-10-domain-events-vs-integration-events.md

 The original request to commit the first transaction would return to the client before the above notification is processed.
 From the client's point of view, their request was successful and all their changes *will* be reflected in the rest of the system, but maybe not immediately.
 The state changes will be propagated eventually through the handling of these notifications.

+# Integration Events

-This appears to be the same concept as the [integration events defined in Microsoft's .NET Microservices Architecture e-book](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/domain-events-design-implementation#domain-events-versus-integration-events):
+This is a similar concept to [integration events defined in Microsoft's .NET Microservices Architecture e-book](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/domain-events-design-implementation#domain-events-versus-integration-events):

 > The purpose of integration events is to propagate committed transactions and updates to additional subsystems, whether they are other microservices, Bounded Contexts or even external applications.
 Hence, they should occur only if the entity is successfully persisted.

-## Public Contracts

-Domain events (and their notifications) would be handled within the boundary of the domain.
-However, integration events are often part of the public API contracts that clients are allowed to subscribe to.
+The above types of events would be handled internally within the boundary of the domain.
+However, integration events are part of the **public API contracts** that clients can subscribe to.

 These could be published to subscribers using an Event Bus like RabbitMq, or some HTTP callback method like WebHooks or SignalR.

 Because they are public, they must be **versioned** somehow.
 We can't make breaking changes to events that external systems are subscribed to.
 This could be achieved similarly to other public APIs by maintaining multiple versions of the same event until all clients have migrated.

-## Event Store
+## Query the Event Store

 Rather than publishing the events, another option is to allow clients to query them.
 We would need to persist each event to some storage.